 Arbitrary restrictions that are not essential to the bid/proposal specifications

-A vendor database shall be maintained by the Business Manager.
+A vendor database shall be maintained by the Chief Financial Officer.
 The district’s Adding/Renewing Vendors Procedures shall be adhered to for all purchases.
 Vendor selection shall include the following criteria:

 Has not been debarred or suspended from contracting under federal grants